zjorge96/zjorge96/README.md

 Welcome to my README! :wave:

-I am a Full Stack Developer and DevOps Engineer! :tiger:
+I am a DevOps Engineer at Liatrio!
+An apprenticeship program graduate, part of the Lone Lasting Bengals! :tiger:

-Even though I'd like to see rain more than once a year, I am currently living in hot and sunny Northern CA. :smile:
+Even though I'd like to see rain more than once a year, I am currently living in hot and sunny Chico, CA. :smile:

-I graduated in 2022 with a bachelor's degree in Computer Science. :mortar_board:
+I graduated from Chico State in 2022 with a bachelor's degree in Computer Science. :mortar_board:

 ## My Working Style :key: